course-details-portlet

 General competence

-• Able to acquire new knowledge in a field of continuous development
+• Be able to acquire new knowledge in a field that is in continuous development

-• Reflect on and argument for the approaches taken when solving a web programming task
+• Reflect on and argue for the approach used when solving a web programming problem using relevant technical concepts.

 Learning methods and activities